ronen-albagli/ronen-albagli/README.md

-💼 Currently work as a software engineer at [Lusha.com](https://www.lusha.com/) Data Group
+💼 Currently work as a software engineer at [Lusha.com](https://www.lusha.com/) Account Group

 😎 Working on some secret project